khushimadan/Zero-Trust-Password/README.md

 Math

-Configuration
+# Configuration

-Update the db_config dictionary in the App.py file with your MySQL database credentials.
+Update the db_config dictionary in the App.py file with your MySQL database credentials